goneri/kitchen-mincer/doc/source/index.rst

 2. Prepare the provider if needed (e.g: Docker)
 3. Prepare media images (qcow2, raw)
     1. load the MediaManager object
-    2. get the media list from the marmitte object
+    2. get the media list from the marmite object
     3. fetch the media and produce the associated images
     4. upload the images in Glance and retrieve the image IDs
     5. Upload the keypairs